openmelody/mt-plugin-configassistant/README.md

 # Reference and Documentation

-Config Assistant's Theme Chooser allows users to select a theme and apply it to their blog.

-A user can visit the Design menu and choose Theme Dashboard, then select the "Apply a New Theme" link to get started.
-A dialog will popup with a paginated view of the installed themes.
-Here the user can see more detail about the theme (click the thumbnail) or select the theme to apply it.
-After selecting a theme the user will be required to fill-in any fields marked "required" by the theme designer to finish the process.

-Keep reading for details on creating a theme that takes full advantage of all that Config Assistant offers!

 ## Using Config Assistant for Theme Options

 This plugin adds support for a new element in any plugin's `config.yaml` file called